mahjongg2/TZXDuino-Pico/README.md

 This project is open source, so I also uploaded the CAD files (for KiCad 6) so you can create your own version.

-This device can also be used (perhaps with modified software) for other cases where you want an Arduino that has an SD-Card interface to read or safe data to.
+This device can also be used (perhaps with modified software) for other projects where you want an Arduino that has an SD-Card interface to read or safe data to. when ordering PCB's you can enter that it is 37.1mm wide, and 47.2mm high, and is a 2 layer board.